Edgarkimbugwe/luga-talk/README.md

 ## User Experience

 ### Target Audience
-At Luga|Talk we will aim to the following target audience:
+At LuGa|Talk we will aim to the following target audience:

 - Individuals interested in learning Luganda, from beginners to advanced learners.
 - Ugandans living abroad who want to stay connected with their culture and language.